FabSchlag95/geo-quizzer/README.md

 ## Interaction

-- preferably a the user interacts with a mouse that has a scroll function.
-Touchscreen are supported, but may work correctly with css.
+- preferably, the user interacts with a mouse that has a scroll function.
+Touchscreens are supported, but may not work correctly with css.

 ## Project Structure